When it comes to dessert, there are times you have to go 100% classic.

-Here's the deal: this is a recipe that is all about balance.
+Here’s the deal: this recipe is all about balance.
 In terms of flavor, you want to taste both the mascarpone cheese and the espresso.
-As for texture, you want the soaked ladyfingers to dipped long enough that they're soft but not so long that they're falling apart.
+As for texture, you want the soaked ladyfingers to dip long enough that they’re soft but not so long that they’re falling apart.

-After years of making it, I figured it high time to share my classic tiramisu recipe.
-Here are tips to make sure it's a success each time you make it:
+After years of making it, I figured it was time to share my classic tiramisu recipe.
+Here are tips to make sure it’s a success each time you make it:

-The key is that you buy the best quality ingredients you can find and that you cook the egg yolks just a touch so the whole mixture is less about the egg flavor and puts the spotlight on the mascarpone.
+The key is that you buy the best quality ingredients and cook the egg yolks just a touch so the whole mixture is less about the egg flavor and puts the spotlight on the mascarpone.
 Now when I said I like to go classic, I meant in terms of technique and ingredients, but not necessarily in presentation.

 The one twist on the classic recipe that we do here?
 We layer it in a springform pan so it has more of a cake or charlotte look to the final product.

 True, laying the tiramisu in a glass baking dish is the most common way you’ll see tiramisu served when you travel to Italy, but I love the unexpected look of it here.

 I took the technique for making a Charlotte (as in stacking the ladyfingers on the inside of a round dish in a circle, and that one extra step gives a modern look to this otherwise super classic Italian dessert!